ansible-middleware/instruqt/tracks/a4mw-eap-sso/01-a4mw-eap-sso-dashboard/assignment.md

 * Projects
 * Projects sync fail.

-If you click any of them it will take you to the corresponding section.
-We recommend you take a peek at the following sections:

 ☑️ Task 2 - Explore the inventories section
 ===

 An **Inventory** is a collection of hosts against which playbooks may be launched, the same as an Ansible inventory file you might know from working with Ansible on the command line.

-**Inventories** in automation controller have several advantages over file based ones, you get all the functionality from the latter ones, with added features and better reusability.

 Click on the **Inventories** button in the Dashboard or the link in the sidebar menu and explore the **Demo inventory** that comes pre-loaded.
 You will see all the fields available to use when creating one.
 Don't forget to look at the tabs!